Istanful/quack/README.md

-# Quack
+# Quacks
-Quack makes ducktyping easy!
+Quacks makes ducktyping easy!

 ## Installation
 Add this line to your application's Gemfile: